m-garg/Yo-Jekyll-Github/README.md

 5.You Jekyll website structure is created.

-6.Run Jekyll serve to check website on localhost:4000
+6.Run 'jekyll server' to check website on localhost:4000